Ztrohub/Ztrohub/README.md

 <p>
 ✔️ Actually..
 My name is Lukas Budi.
 But you can call me yours 🥴 <br>
 ✔️ Currently an informatics student at ISTTS. <br>
 ✔️ Born and raised in Surabaya.
-Lived his childhood life with Photoshop, Notepad++, and some Premiere Pro.
+Lived my childhood life with Photoshop, Notepad++, and some Premiere Pro.
   </p>

 <h2 align="center">Github stats 🥵</h2>